Gladwin Hill: Writing 69th group

-After the war
+After World War II

 After World War II ended, Hill went to work for the New York Times in their Los Angeles bureau.
 Hill worked there from 1946 to 1968.

-On Nov.
-22, 1963, Hill was dispatched by the Times to Dallas to cover the assassination of President John F. Kennedy.
-He voluntarily offered the FBI an interview about what he knew in relation to Jack Ruby shooting Lee Harvey Oswald.
-The interview basically determined when Hill heard the shot and "immediately realizing what was happening he ran out of the police building through another exit to take up a position by the van."
+On November 22, 1963, Hill was dispatched to Dallas by the Times in order to cover the events unfolding after the assassination of President John F. Kennedy.
+He voluntarily offered the FBI an interview about what he knew regarding Jack Ruby shooting Lee Harvey Oswald, which occurred while he was covering the transfer of Oswald into the police building.
+The interview basically determined when Hill heard the shot and that "immediately realizing what was happening he ran out of the police building through another exit to take up a position by the van".

 Hill also wrote books on environmental issues and politics.
+Madman In a Lifeboat: Issues of the Environmental Crisis (1973) provided imagery that persisted for decades regarding possible social dynamics during such a crisis.

-Nuclear testing
+Nuclear test exposure

-Hill observed several nuclear tests conducted at the Nevada Test Site.
-On 1 November 1951, unable to get official clearance to attend the Operation Buster-Jangle Dog nuclear test, Hill was on Mount Charleston, a large mountain northwest of Las Vegas, in order to view the explosion which occurred about 60 miles to the north.
-After the explosion, Hill and the other assembled newsmen realized the highly radioactive mushroom cloud was moving in their direction at high speed.
-Hill decided to leave the mountain and began driving down the twisting mountain road, but was unable to clear the area before the cloud arrived.
-He realised that the cloud was directly over him, writing later about it "emphasizing its presence with a blast of static on my car radio."
-He stopped and stepped out of the car to observe the cloud's passing.
+Hill observed several nuclear explosion tests conducted at the Nevada Test Site.
+On November 1, 1951, unable to get official clearance to attend the Operation Buster-Jangle Dog nuclear test, Hill was on Mount Charleston, a large mountain northwest of Las Vegas, in order to view the explosion that would occur approximately 60 miles to the north of the mountain.

+After the explosion, Hill and the other assembled reporters realized the highly radioactive mushroom cloud was moving south at a high speed, in their direction.
+Hill decided to descend the mountain and began driving down the twisting mountain road, but was unable to escape from the area before the cloud arrived.
+He wrote later about the experience.
+Realizing that the cloud was directly over him, "emphasizing its presence with a blast of static on my car radio", Hill stopped and stepped out of the car to observe the passing of the cloud.

 Later, in Indian Springs, an acquaintance with a Geiger counter measured more than 20 milliroentgens per hour on some parts of his car.